ray-project/ray/doc/source/rllib/rllib-saving-and-loading-algos-and-policies.rst

 Algorithm checkpoints created via the ``save()`` method are always cloudpickle-based and thus dependent on the python version used.
-This means there is no guarantee that you will to be able to use a checkpoint created with python 3.8 to restore an Algorithm in a new environment that runs python 3.9.
+This means there is no guarantee that you will to be able to use a checkpoint created with python 3.9 to restore an Algorithm in a new environment that runs python 3.10.

-However, we now provide a utility for converting a checkpoint (generated with `Algorithm.save()`) into a python version independent checkpoint (based on msgpack).
+However, RLlib provides a utility for converting a checkpoint (generated with `Algorithm.save()`) into a python version independent checkpoint (based on msgpack).
 You can then use the newly converted msgpack checkpoint to restore another Algorithm instance from it.
-Look at this this short example here on how to do this:
+Look at this this short example here on how to do this.

 .. literalinclude:: doc_code/checkpoints.py
     :language: python